otakulan/LanpartySeatingCredProv/README.md

 Set-ItemProperty -Path $RdpCredProvRegPath -Name "UseDefaultCredentials" -Value 1 -Type DWORD
 ```

+Those credentials will be used automatically in the Hyper-V enhanced session mode, and inside a RDP session with RDP NLA disabled.
+Here are a few example user names with their correct mapping for reference:

+**Administrator** (local account):
+ * DefaultUserName: "Administrator"
+ * DefaultDomainName: "."

+**IT-HELP\Administrator** (domain account):
+ * DefaultUserName: "Administrator"
+ * DefaultDomainName: "IT-HELP"

+**Administrator@ad.it-help.ninja** (domain account):
+ * DefaultUserName: "Administrator@ad.it-help.ninja"
+ * DefaultDomainName: ""

+### Console Session

-Those credentials will be used automatically in the Hyper-V enhanced session mode.
-If you want to enable autologon in the Hyper-V basic session mode, set the following registry keys:
+If you want to enable autologon in the Hyper-V basic session mode, or with the physical (console) session, set the following registry keys:

 ```powershell
 $RdpCredProvRegPath = "HKLM:\SOFTWARE\Devolutions\RdpCredProv"